eggplantbren/DNest4/README.md

-You will need a C++ compiler that supports the C++11 standard, along with Python 3 and the Python packages NumPy, scipy, matplotlib, and Cython.
+You will need a C++ compiler that supports the C++11 standard, along with Python 3 and the Python packages NumPy and Matplotlib.

 Compiling
 =========